jdspugh/jdspugh.github.io/_posts/2023-03-03-smart-contract-checker.md

 ETHPLORER_API_KEY=freekey
 ```

 You can run the code above and it will produce a table which lists the top tokens on the Ethereum blockchain by market cap.
 Each token's smart contract is checked for the three opcodes we are looking for.
-Based on the results a decentralisatin rating is given.
+Based on the results a decentralisation rating is given.

 `$ node phase1.mjs`